Non-Point Source Pollution Program

 Failing Septic System Repair

 Purpose - To protect ground and surface water from contamination by failing septic systems.
-The Riley County Conservation District, through the Non-Point Source Pollution Control Program, provides cost-share to a limited number of Riley County landowners to repair or replace failing septic systems that are considered a threat to water quality.
+The Riley County Conservation District, through the Non-Point Source Pollution Control Program, provides cost-share to a limited number of Riley County landowners to replace failing septic systems that are considered a threat to water quality.
 These funds are only available for currently and continuously occupied homes - not for empty homes nor for new home construction.
 Eligibility requirements must be met.
 Current cost share rate is 50% of county average costs, up to a maximum of $1,500 per family, for those applications which score highest.

 Livestock Waste Systems